Reviews, Best Prices, Comparisons, Expert Buying Guides

 4. Dynamic Range:

-The larger sensor size of the Nikon D3100 contributes to improved dynamic range, allowing for greater detail retention in both highlights and shadows.
-This enables photographers to capture scenes with high contrast more effectively and achieve balanced exposures in challenging lighting conditions.
+The sensor size of the Nikon D3100 contributes to the increased range of dynamic, which further leads to the capability of more effective light harvesting or retaining the details in both highlights and shadows.
+Photographers are thus able to capture scenes with high contrast more easily and create balanced exposures in difficult lighting situations.

 Comparison to Other Cameras